johnmatter/CT12GeV/README.md

 ```
 The above syntax is for `sh` shell.
 If you use `csh` shell, modify the `if statement` syntax accordingly.

-If you want to do the setup for the current session only, then just source as follows:
+However if you want to do the setup for the current session only, then just source as follows:

 ```
 source bin/thisCT.(c)sh
 ```

-* Now copy the rootlogon.C file in the directory 'macros' under ROOT installation directory.
+* Now copy the rootlogon.C file in the directory `macros` under ROOT installation directory.

 * From a new terminal start root doing `root -l`.